MichaelAllen/Rock-Code-Snippets/Rock/z_Other/delete-person-records.md

 Delete person records in bulk.
 Handles cleaning up date from all of the related tables.

-This is primarily used to cleanup after a bot attatck.
+This is primarily used to cleanup after a bot attack.

 > [!Danger]
 > This will **permanently delete** data from Rock.
 Do not run this unless you are 100% confident that the SELECT statement is correct and you have made a backup.